-When Bridget said she wanted to visit a holy shrine in North Wales, I was intrigued.
+I was intrigued when Bridget said she wanted to visit a holy shrine in North Wales.

 When she said it’s the shrine of a woman who had her head chopped off, then stuck it back on, I knew we had to go!

-I thought she’d finally lost the plot, but it turns out she was right.
-So, off we went St Winefride’s Well and Shrine in Holywell, North Wales.
+I thought she’d finally lost the plot, but she was right.
+So, we went to St Winefride’s Well and Shrine in Holywell, North Wales.

 The Legend of St Winefride’s Well

-It is also said that on the exact same spot, a spring erupted (St Winefride’s Well).
+It is also said that on the same spot, a spring erupted (St Winefride’s Well).

-Legend also has it, rather than dying, Winefride put her own head back on and lived?
+Legend also has it.
+Rather than dying, Winefride put her head back on and lived?

-She then spent the rest of her life as a nun, until her second death some 22 years later.
+She then spent the rest of her life as a nun until her second death 22 years later.

-Digging a little deeper, it was her uncle, St Bueno, who apparently brought her back to life with prayer.
+Digging a little deeper, her uncle, St Bueno, brought her back to life with prayer.

-Whatever the truth, what is for certain is that St Winefride did actually exist.
+Whatever the truth, what is certain is that St Winefride did exist.
 By all accounts, she was a charismatic Welsh Woman who lived in the 7th century.

 The Holy Shrine

 St Winefride’s Well has been a place of pilgrimage and healing for thirteen centuries.
-During that time, it has attracted some notable dignitaries including Royals, and now The Bimblers!
+It has attracted notable dignitaries, including Royals and now The Bimblers!

-The entrance fee and funds raised in the souvenir shop, all contribute towards the upkeep of the shrine.
+The entrance fee and funds raised in the souvenir shop all contribute to the shrine’s upkeep.

-The museum houses important documents chronicling the history of the Well.
+The museum houses essential documents chronicling the history of the Well.
 It also includes letters relating to people who have been cured by bathing in the water.

 There’s an impressive array of crutches on show in the museum.
 Presumably, they were no longer needed, but I couldn’t help noticing there was only one modern crutch?

-I’m not really sure what to make of that!
+I’m not sure what to make of that!